Azizos126926/Rainfall-prediction-ML/README.md

 # Evaluation
 Submissions are evaluated on area under the ROC curve between the predicted probability and the observed target.

-Submission File
-For each id in the test set, you must predict a probability for the target rainfall.
-The file should contain a header and have the following format:
+Submission File :For each id in the test set, you must predict a probability for the target rainfall.